 St. Alice

 St. Alice was born in Shaerbeck, near Brussels in the thirteenth century.
 At the age of seven, Alice joined the convent, where she remained a Cistercian nun for the rest of her life.
-At an early age, Alice contracted Leprocy and had to be isolated from the rest of the community.
+At an early age, Alice contracted Leprosy and had to be isolated from the rest of the community.
 Alice suffered much, and found her only consolation in the reception of the Eucharist.
-Alice was known for her great humility, and the frequent ecstacies, and visions she had.
+Alice was known for her great humility, frequent ecstasies, and the visions she had.
 Alice died in 1250, and was declared a saint in 1907.
 St. Alice's feast day is celebrated on June 15th.